Superposition Theorem Formula for Electric Circuit

 Another way is to determine the contribution of each independent source to the variable and then add them up.
 The latter approach is known as superposition.

-Make sure to read what is electric circuit first.
+Make sure to read what an electric circuit is first.
 These circuit analysis theorems are classified as:

 The principle of superposition helps us to analyze a linear circuit with more than one independent source by calculating the contribution of each independent source separately.